 Despite whether you have used it or not, I am sure most of you reading this have heard of Github or Bitbucket before.
 This is what Michael is talking about above.
 Lots of programmers working individually or in collaborative environments “push” their repository to Github or Bitbucket.
 There are also many other features and benefits to using git.

 “The CLI allows you to do manipulations with your system’s internals and with code in a much more fine-tuned way..
 [It] offers greater flexibility and control than a GUI regardless of what OS is used.
 Many programs that you might want to use in your software that are hosted on say Github also require running some commands on the CLI in order to get them running.”

-Basically, it's really, really important that you at least have a basic understanding the command line.
+Basically, it’s really, really important that you at least have a basic understanding of the command line.
 But to be a full-fledged developer, you have to be comfortable working in it.

 Who should learn how to use the command line?

 Learning how to operate within the command line has practical applications for any sort of programmer, especially those working on the backend.

 “If you’re a backend developer [it] matters more since you’ll be dealing with the server aspect of it, such as what OS is it running, configuration files, and other things needed to make sure it is running …. [also] making sure the code for your site is working.”